mrcnski/nimbus-theme/README.md

 (use-package nimbus-theme)
 ```

+## Troubleshooting

+If you encounter any issues with Nimbus (such as faces being hard to read or not appearing as expected), please try the following:

+1. Restart Emacs and make sure Nimbus is the first theme you enable.
+Switching custom themes midway through an Emacs session may cause artifacts from the previous theme to remain.
+2. Leave a bug report for the repository on GitHub (https://github.com/m-cat/nimbus-theme/issues).

 ## Contributing

 All contributions are welcome.
 I want to support all third-party Emacs packages, and Nimbus supports a lot of them, but it's impossible for me to do this alone.
 Write issues and make pull requests liberally.